-Fish Species 2019 Stock Status Determination Outlook Yellowfin tuna Thunnus albacares Overfished and subject to overfishing The increase in catches in recent years has substantially increased the pressure on the Indian Ocean stock, resulting in fishing mortality exceeding the MSY-related levels.
-Albacore tuna Thunnus alalunga Not overfished but subject to overfishing Maintaining or increasing effort in the core albacore fishing grounds is likely to result in further decline in the albacore tuna biomass, productivity and CPUE Skipjack tuna Katsuwonus pelamis Not overfished and not subject to overfishing Due to its specific life history attributes, skipjack can respond quickly to ambient foraging conditions driven by ocean productivity.
+Fish Species 2019 Stock Status Determination Outlook Yellowfin tuna Thunnus albacares Overfished and subject tooverfishing The increase in catches in recent years has substantially increased the pressure on the Indian Ocean stock, resulting in fishing mortality exceeding the MSY-related levels.
+Albacore tuna Thunnus alalunga Not overfished but subject to overfishing Maintaining or increasing effort in the core albacore fishing grounds is likely to result in further decline inthe albacore tuna biomass, productivity and CPUE Skipjack tuna Katsuwonus pelamis Not overfished and not subject to overfishing Due to its specific life history attributes, skipjack can respond quickly to ambient foraging conditions driven by ocean productivity.
 Environmental indicators should be closely monitored to inform on the potential increase/decrease of stock productivity.
 Bigeye tuna Thunnus obesus Not overfished but subject to overfishing Recent increase in catch from purse seine fleets have increased this pressure and the stock is estimated to be subject to overfishing.
 Kawakawa Euthynnus affinis Not overfished and not subject to overfishing There is considerable uncertainty about stock structure and the estimate of total catches.
-Aspects of the fisheries for this species, combined with the lack of data on which to base a more complex assessment, are a cause for considerable concern.
+Aspects of the fisheries for this species, combinedwith the lack of data on which to base a more complex assessment, are a cause for considerable concern.
 There is a high risk of exceeding MSY-based reference points if catches were maintained at 2013 levels Frigate tuna Auxis thazard Unknown Between 2010 and 2014 catches have increased to over 95,000 t, rising to the highest levels recorded; although catches have since decline marginally to between 85,000 - 90,000 t since 2014.
 There is insufficient information to evaluate the effect that this level of catch or a further increase in catches may have on the resource.
 Narrow barred Spanish mackerel Scomberomorus commerson Overfished and subject to overfishing There is considerable uncertainty about stock structure and the estimate of total catches.
 The continued increase in annual catches in recent years has further increased the pressure on this species' stock.
 The apparent fidelity of narrow-barred Spanish mackerel to particular areas/ regions is a matter for concern as overfishing in these areas can lead to localised depletion.
+Indo-Pacific king mackerel Scomberomorus guttatus Unknown There is considerable uncertainty aboutstock structure and total catches.
+Aspects of the fisheries for this species,

-14 Lallemand, Phillip (2019).
-Study on Tuna Fisheries Direct and Indirect Contribution to GDP and Wealth Distribution Patterns in the SWIOFC Member Countries.
+15Lallemand, Phillip (2019).
+Study on Tuna Fisheries Direct and Indirect Contribution to GDP and WealthDistribution Patterns in the SWIOFCMember Countries.
 World Bank.

-15 IOTC-SC22 (2019).
+$^{^{16}}$ IOTC-SC22 (2019).
 Report of the 22nd Session of the IOTC Scientific Committee.
 Seychelles, 2 - 6 December 2019.
 IOTC-2019-SC22-R[E]: 204 pp.

-Fish Species 2019 Stock Status Determination Outlook Indo-Pacific king mackerel Scomberomorus guttatus Unknown There is considerable uncertainty about stock structure and total catches.
-Aspects of the fisheries for this species, combined with the limited data on which to base a more complex assessment, are a cause for concern Sailfish Istiophorus platypterus Uncertain Catches since 2009 have exceeded the estimated MSY, and have also increased by 58% between 2008 and 2017.
-This increase in coastal gillnet catches and fishing effort in recent years is a substantial cause for concern for the Indian Ocean stock, however there is not sufficient information to evaluate the effect this will have on the resource.
-Swordfish Xiphias gladius Not overfished and not subject to overfishing The decrease in longline catch and effort from 2005 to 2011 lowered the pressure on the Indian Ocean stock, and despite the recent increase in total catches, current fishing mortality is not expected to reduce the population to an overfished state over the next decade.
+Fish Species 2019 Stock Status Determination Outlook combined with the limited data on which to base a more complex assessment, are a cause for concern Sailfish Istiophorus platypterus Uncertain Catches since 2009 have exceeded the estimated MSY, and have also increased by 58% between 2008 and 2017.
+This increase in coastal gillnet catches and fishing effort in recent years is a substantial cause for concern for the Indian Ocean stock, however there is not sufficient information to evaluate the effect this will have on theresource.
+Swordfish Xiphias gladius Not overfished and not subject to overfishing The decrease in longline catch and effort from 2005 to 2011 lowered the pressure on the Indian Oceanstock, and despite the recent increase in total catches, current fishing mortality is not expected to reduce the population to an overfished state over the next decade.
 There is a very low risk of exceeding MSY-based reference points by 2026 if catches are maintained at 2015 levels